Environmental impact of war: War forcing fossil fuel use

-Meanwhile, some are sceptical and almost sure that this war will disrupt all efforts towards the Paris agreement goals.
+The same year, the BBC opined that the Russian invasion of Ukraine will disrupt all efforts towards the Paris Agreement goals.

 In 2023, many Asian countries have been forced to return to using coal to keep up with energy demands caused by the heat wave in the region, due to the European boycott of Russian oil reducing the availability of liquefied natural gas (LNG).
 Due to problems with energy supply in 2022, China has begun to strongly increase coal-fired power capacity One of the reasons was the war in Ukraine that led to instability in energy supply including rising prices for metals like lithium.